NGSchoolEU/website/content/gdpr_policy/_index.md

 1. We collect your personal information only to the extent necessary to fulfil a precise purpose related to our tasks.
 2. We will use your personal data for direct marketing purposes.
 3. We do not reuse the information for another purpose that is different to the one stated.
-4. We put in place measures to guarantee that your data are kept up-to-date and processed securely.
+4. We put in place measures to guarantee that your data is kept up-to-date and processed securely.
-5. Under certain conditions outlined in law, we may disclose your information to third parties, (such as the European Anti-Fraud Office, the Court of Auditors, or law enforcement authorities) if it is necessary and proportionate for lawful, specific purposes.
+5. Under certain conditions outlined in law, we may disclose your information to third parties, (such as the 6.
+European Anti-Fraud Office, the Court of Auditors, or law enforcement authorities) if it is necessary and proportionate for lawful, specific purposes.
 6. You have the right to access your personal information, to have it corrected and the right to recourse; at any time if you believe your data protection rights have been breached.
 7. We do not keep your personal information for longer than necessary for the purposes for which we collected it.
 8. However, we may keep your information for a longer period for historical, statistical or scientific purposes with the appropriate safeguards in place.